pmrmoura/EmotionalBombs/README.md

 - Brief notes on how to check if the feature works correctly.
 ```

+## LICENSE
+Could you read here in [this page of the app](https://github.com/pmrmoura/EmotionalBombs/blob/main/LICENSE)

+## Policy Privacy
+Could you read here in [this page of the app](https://sites.google.com/cin.ufpe.br/emotionalbombs/privacy-policy?authuser=1)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->